But that’s not what he finds when he looks outside.

 “Okay?
 That’s fantastic!”
 He jumped up and hugged me.
 “Can I help get dinner ready?”

 “Sure.
-We have Chicken Florentine, peas and those multicolored carrots, and a salad with avocado and tomatoes.
-You can fix the salad.
-I’ll get the vegetables ready.
+We have Chicken Florentine, peas and multicolored carrots, and a salad with avocado and tomatoes.
+First, you can fix the salad, and I’ll get the vegetables ready.
 The Chicken Florentine is frozen, and all it needs is to be heated in the microwave for about ten minutes.
-So, in about ten minutes you and I will have everything ready to go.”
+So, in about ten minutes, you and I will have everything ready to go.”

-“Good.
-Really good!
-I found out that staying upright, and bending one way or the other so I can make turns, and not falling down was easy.
-That’s the main thing I learned at the bike shop.
+“It was great!
+Brian is a great teacher.
+With his help, I found out that staying upright, bending one way or the other to make turns, and balancing myself so I wouldn’t fall down were all easy.
 Then I worked with Brian and practiced riding a lot with him riding alongside me.
-I found out that he’s a tough teacher!”
+I found out that he’s a strict teacher!

-“Will you take more lessons at the Bike Shop?”
+“Do you think you’ll take more lessons at the Bike Shop?”

 “Yes.
-Then I’ll practice a lot more with Brian.
-He says that by Monday I should plan on riding my new bike from home to school and back.
-The exceptions are when we have practice sessions after school, and when we have meets.
-On those days, can you drop me off at school and pick me up after school or take me to home meets like you’ve been doing?”
+And I’ll practice a lot more with Brian.
+By the time we have to go back to school, I’m planning on riding my new bike from home to school and back every day.
+The exceptions are when we have wrestling practice or meets.
+On those days, can you drop me off at school and pick me up after school like you’ve been doing?”

 “I figured you’d need that, so I already created a spreadsheet with those dates.”
 He handed me a spreadsheet page with all of the information.

 I grinned.
 “You’re ahead of me, and I appreciate it.
-I’ll add this to the calendar I use at the office.”
+I’ll add this to my personal calendar and the calendar I use at the office.”

 After dinner we sat down in the living room, and I outlined what Jared had put together for me.
 I gave Adam a copy of the steps for adoption.
 We went over the steps, spending most of the time on the forms and the adoption hearing with Judge Jeffers, and I answered most of Adam’s questions.
-The three I couldn’t answer were about changing his last name to mine, what the Adoption Expenses form was for, fees for me to adopt him, and how much the fees would be.
+The four I couldn’t answer were about changing his last name to mine, what the Adoption Expenses form was for, are there are fees I have to pay for me to adopt him, and if there are fees how much they would be.

 “Jared’s coming here tomorrow, and we’ll complete the rest of the forms.
 It shouldn’t take more than a couple of hours.
-I’ll ask Jared your questions, and I’ll give you the answers.”
+After that, I’ll ask Jared your questions, except the one I asked for you, and he will tell you and me the answers.”